temporalio/proposals/versioning/worker-versions.md

 points at `foo-v2`.

-This avoids complicating the workflow code itself, but means users need to be aware of when all workflows on `foo-v1` are complete, allowing them to decomission the old workers.
+This avoids complicating the workflow code itself, but means users need to be aware of when all workflows on `foo-v1` are complete, allowing them to decommission the old workers.
 It also means potentially deploying larger numbers of workers.

 It also requires updating clients who are starting workflows to point at the